saidanqi1991/Medical_data_visualizer/README.md

 # Medical_data_visualizer
 Freecodecamp_Medical data visualizer

 This is a python project from Freecodecamp.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer.

 Below is the instruction:
 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.

 Data description